 Minimal risk is added by tax sharing agreements.
 As documented above, DTAs would not be admitted if the parent was not complying with the terms of the tax sharing agreement.
-Current tax receivables and DTAs admitted in accordance with the tax sharing agreement are intercompany receivables; statutory accounting principles limit the amount admitted as an asset to balances less than 90 days old.
+Current tax receivables and DTAs admitted in accordance with the tax sharing agreement are intercompany receivables.
+The NAIC recognizes the lack of risk in intercompany receivables by not requiring any risk-based capital charge for receivables from parents, subsidiaries and affiliates.
 Therefore, special considerations for tax sharing agreements are not needed in the determination of an RBC amount for DTAs.